 Another thing that will help keep your costs down?
 A good credit score.
-The higher your credit score, the better the interest rate you’ll be able to snag on your loan.
+The higher your credit score, the better the interest rate you can snag on your loan.

 Lenders give their very best rates to borrowers with high credit scores.
-You’ll be able to qualify for higher loan amounts, lower interest rates, and even better rates on your private mortgage insurance with a good or excellent credit score.
+You’ll qualify for higher loan amounts, lower interest rates, and even better rates on your private mortgage insurance with a good or excellent credit score.

-It takes several months to see improvement on your credit report, so it’s good to start this process right away.
-The good news is, it’s pretty simple to do; even just buying a few things on a credit card and then paying off your bill right away will help.
+It takes several months to see improvement on your credit report, so it’s good to start this process immediately.
+The good news is, it’s pretty simple; even just buying a few things on a credit card and then paying off your bill immediately will help.

-You’ll definitely want to get a free copy of your credit report and make sure there are no errors dragging down your score.
+You’ll want to get a free copy of your credit report and make sure no errors are dragging down your score.
 If there are, request a fix right away.

 Minimize your debt

-On a related note, now’s a good time to reduce your existing debt, as much as you can.
-Lenders consider your debt-to-income ratio when they consider whether to grant you a mortgage, because it shows how much you owe as compared to how much you have coming in.
+On a related note, now’s a good time to reduce your existing debt, as much as possible.
+Lenders consider your debt-to-income ratio when they consider whether to grant you a mortgage because it shows how much you owe compared to how much you have coming in.

 Plus, if you eliminate the debt now, you won’t have those debts weighing on you when paying your mortgage — leaving more of your funds available to pay toward the house and helping you avoid being house poor.